winitzki/scall/tutorial/programming_dhall.md

 The stream could terminate after a finite number of strings, but it could also go on indefinitely.

 Of course, we cannot specify infinite streams by literally storing an infinite number of strings in memory.
-One way of implementing such streams is by giving an initial value of some type `r` and a function that computes the next string on demand.
+One way of implementing such streams is by giving an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
 In the present example, this function will have type `r → 1 + Text × r`.
 When this function is called, it will decide whether to stop the stream at the current place.
 The type `r` represents some internal state of the decision process and may be different for different streams.